codepretzel09/configorator/README.md

     bootstrap.sh will install git and go and clone the repo

-    Alternateively, If you aleady have git and go installed, you can clone the repo ``` git clone https://github.com/codepretzel09/configorator.git ``` and proceed to the next step
+    Alternatively, If you already have git and go installed, you can clone the repo ``` git clone https://github.com/codepretzel09/configorator.git ``` and proceed to the next step

 3. update the config.json file and set your user and password variables ( Line 66 and 67 in configorator.go)